renanrdaros/nvimconfig/README.md

 ## 1 Install Neovim

 > **Note:** In this guide we are going to install Neovim from source.
-If you are looking for an easier way to install the editor, [this guide](https://github.com/neovim/neovim/wiki/Installing-Neovim) provides instructions on how to get Neovim from pre-built archives and package repositories.
+If you are looking for an easier way to install the editor, [this other guide](https://github.com/neovim/neovim/wiki/Installing-Neovim) provides instructions on how to get Neovim from pre-built archives and package repositories.

 ### 1.1 Install Dependencies